SolicTous/MI-GAN/README.md

 # MI-GAN:
-adapted to torch 2 and single gpu, more simpler train run
+adapted to torch 2 and single gpu, more simple train run